Kisses Delavin

-Kirsten Danielle Tan Delavin (/tl/; born May 1, 1999) popularly known as Kisses Delavin, is a Filipino former actress.
-She came to prominence in 2016 as a contestant in the reality television series, Pinoy Big Brother: Lucky 7, where she was second.
+Kirsten Danielle Tan Delavin (/tl/; born May 1, 1999), popularly known as Kisses Delavin, is a Filipino former actress.
+She came to prominence in 2016 as a contestant in the reality television series, Pinoy Big Brother: Lucky 7, where she placed second.

 Early life and education

 Kisses Delavin was born as Kirsten Danielle Tan Delavin on May 1, 1999, in Masbate, Philippines.
 At age 6, Delavin was diagnosed with viral encephalitis.
 Her mother describes her as a "miracle baby" as out of the eight pregnancies that she had, only Delavin survived.
 She is of Chinese descent.

 Delavin attended De La Salle University (DLSU) to pursue a bachelor's degree in accountancy then placed it on hold when she joined Pinoy Big Brother: Lucky 7.
 In 2019, she returned to DLSU, where she studied towards a Bachelor of Science degree in business administration.

 Delavin is currently studying contemporary dance at Martha Graham School in New York City.